Geodesic flows of compact higher genus surfaces without conjugate points have expansive factors: The quotient flow

 The properties given in Subsection \ref{special} suggest that an equivalence relation identifying each curve $\mathcal{I}(\theta)$ with a single point $[\theta]$ will do the job.
 Two points $\theta, \eta \in T_1M$ are equivalent, $\theta \sim \eta$, if and only if $\eta\in \mathcal{F}^s(\theta)$ and for every $\tilde{\theta},\tilde{\eta}\in T_1\tilde{M}$ lifts of $\theta,\eta$ with $\tilde{\eta}\in \mathcal{\tilde{F}}^s(\tilde{\theta})$, it holds that $\gamma_{\tilde{\theta}}$ and $\gamma_{\tilde{\eta}}$ are bi-asymptotic. \begin{lem} For every $\eta,\theta\in T_1M$, $\eta\sim\theta$ if and only if $\eta\in \mathcal{I}(\theta)$. \end{lem} \begin{proof} If $\eta\sim\theta$ then there exist lifts $\tilde{\eta},\tilde{\theta}$ of $\eta,\theta$ such that $\tilde{\eta}\in\mathcal{\tilde{F}}^s(\tilde{\theta})$ and $\gamma_{\tilde{\eta}},\gamma_{\tilde{\theta}}$ are bi-asymptotic.
 Corollary \ref{key1} says that $\tilde{\eta}\in \mathcal{\tilde{I}}(\tilde{\theta})$ and projecting by $d\pi$ we get $\eta\in \mathcal{I}(\theta)$.
 The reverse implication is straightforward. \end{proof} This lemma and the properties of the horospherical leaves guarantee the above relation is an equivalence relation.
 This relation induces a quotient space $X$ and a quotient map

 where $[\theta]$ is the equivalence class of $\theta$.
 The geodesic flow and the quotient map induce a quotient flow

 We endow $X$ with the quotient topology.
 We state below some properties of these new objects. \begin{lem} Let $M$ be a compact surface without conjugate points of genus greater than one.
-Then, \begin{enumerate} \item The quotient space $X$ is a compact space. \item The quotient map $\chi$ is a time-preserving semi-conjugacy hence $\psi_t$ is a time-preserving factor of $\phi_t$. \end{enumerate} \end{lem} \begin{proof} For item 1, from the definition of the quotient topology we see that $\chi$ is a continuous surjection.
+Then, \begin{enumerate} \item The quotient space $X$ is a compact space. \item The quotient map $\chi$ is a time-preserving semi-conjugacy hence $\psi_t$ is a time-preserving factor of $\phi_t$: for every $t\in \mathbb{R}$,

+\end{enumerate} \end{lem} \begin{proof} For item 1, from the definition of the quotient topology we see that $\chi$ is a continuous surjection.
 Since $T_1M$ is compact so is $X$.